 You can't crack a web application.
 You might be able to "lend" your account to somebody, but it's impossible to use it for free if the authors of the app don't want you to.

-In most cases, developing a web application takes less time (and therefore money), than developing a desktop app.
+In most cases, developing a web application takes less time and money than developing a desktop app.

 So why are web apps secure?